Jalen Hurts Player Prop Bets for NFL Week 9 | Philadelphia vs. Los Angeles 11/7/2021

 Season Stats

-- He also has 432 rushing yards on 73 carries (with five touchdowns), averaging 54.0 yards per game.
+- He's also contributed in the ground game, with 432 rushing yards (54.0 ypg) on 73 carries with five rushing touchdowns.

-- The Eagles have thrown the football in 55.2% of their plays from scrimmage this year while running the ball 44.8% of the time.
-This offensive attack ranks 11th in the NFL in points scored.
+- The Eagles, who rank 11th in the NFL in points scored, have attempted a pass 55.2% of the time while running the football 44.8% of the time.

-- Hurts has thrown 33 passes in the red zone this season, 41.8% of his team's red zone plays.
+- Hurts accounts for 41.8% of his team's red zone plays, with 33 of his 256 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Hurts' matchup with the Chargers.